TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/018 Add Todo Feature.md

 > As a User I can add a new Todo, so that I can remember important things

 The user should input title, and assignee of a Todo.
 The assignee is to be selected from a drop-down menu.
 This may not scale too well, if there are hundreds of users, but we will keep it simple for now.
+Later we might introduce some search functionality to find a specific User.

 We need:
 * Create a new Service interface, responsible for Todos.